 Sexual abuse is not a new phenomenon, but it does get a lot more press coverage than before as the police authorities have changed their approach to dealing with claims and recording them, especially in the high-profile grooming cases over the past couple of years.

-There are many types of sexual abuse that can happen to both adults and children, men and women, boys and girls and be both physical and non-physical abuse.
+There are many types of sexual abuse that can happen to people of all ages and genders and be both physical and non-physical abuse.

 What Is Assault And Sexual Abuse?

 Sexual abuse can happen in many ways and, as mentioned above, isn’t always physical.
 It is defined as somebody being forced to take part in some form of sexual activity by another person.